M\"obius function for modules and thin representations: Möbius function

 \end{Prop}

 Recall that the radical of a finite-length module is zero if and only if such a module is semisimple.
-Thus, for a submodule $N\leq M$, we get $M/N$ is semisimple if and only if $rad~M\leq N$.
+Thus, for a submodule $N\leq M$, factor $M/N$ is semisimple if and only if $rad~M\leq N$.
 Using Lemma \ref{non-semisimple}, we get the following reformulation of the Möbius inversion formula:

-\section{Möbius function for finite-dimensional algebras}
+\subsection{Möbius function for finite-dimensional algebras}

-This section studies the Möbius function for $K$-linear representations of \textit{bound quiver algebras} for acyclic quivers, in the sense defined in [1].
-If the field $K$ is infinite, a representation has only finitely many subrepresentations if it is thin.
-Example \ref{Counterex} shows this is untrue for quivers with oriented cycles, even if the resulting bound quiver algebra is finite-dimensional.
-The section ends with calculating the Möbius function of semisimple representation directly from its dimension vectors.
+This subsection calculates the Möbius function for $K$-linear representations of \textit{bound quiver algebras} for acyclic quivers, in the sense defined in [1].
+By Proposition \ref{thin}, if the field $K$ is infinite, a representation has only finitely many subrepresentations if it is thin.
+Note that if $K$ is algebraically closed, then any finite-dimensional $K$-algebra is Morita equivalent to some bound path algebra [1, Thm.
+II.3.7], and that Möbius function is preserved under Morita equivalence by Lemma \ref{Morita}.

-We need some preliminary observations.
-For a quiver $Q$, we say that a full subquiver $Q'$ is a \textit{sinking} subquiver if any arrow from $Q_1$ with source in $Q'_0$ has also target in $Q'_0$.